nocarryr/python-dispatch/doc/source/overview.rst

 value is ignored.

 There are no restrictions on event names.
 The idea is to keep things as simple and non-restrictive as possible.
-When calling ``emit``, and positional or keyword arguments supplied will be passed along to listeners.
+When calling :any:`emit <Dispatcher.emit>`, and positional or keyword arguments supplied will be passed along to listeners.

 .. note::